29 Best Open Ended Toys for Creative Play

 Kinetic Sand is an amazing tactile activity that can keep a child engaged for hours at a time.
 This is probably one of the most well-loved activities in our house, so trust me, I know.

 There are many different sets you can get that come with toys, molds, and figures to add to the play experience.
 But you can also use any toys or containers you might have on hand too.
-My boys’ favorite way to play with Kinetic Sand is turning it into a construction site and using their trucks to move the sand around.

 I tend to prefer Kinetic Sand over playdough because it’s less messy and you don’t have to worry about it drying out (but we still do love playdough, you’ll find it further down on the list!).